ndarosa2/CourseProject/README.md

 # CourseProject

-Natural Language Processing Extension for Firefox by Nicholas DaRosa (ndarosa2)
+Natural Language Processing Extension for Firefox and Chrome by Nicholas DaRosa (ndarosa2)